MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 ```

 The first error message indicates that Materialize could not prove the existence
-of any unique keys for the sink's source relation.
+of any unique keys for the sink's underlying relation.
 The second error message
 indicates that Materialize could prove that `col2` and `(col3, col4)` were
-unique keys of the sink's source relation, but could not provide the uniqueness
+unique keys of the sink's underlying relation, but could not provide the
-of the specified upsert key of `col1`.
+uniqueness of the specified upsert key of `col1`.

 There are three ways to resolve this error: